- 18 years of age or above

 - Sophomore standing or above at the start of the program

 This program is designed for students with an interest in tourism studies, environmental studies, Spanish gastronomy, and/or Spanish Mediterranean culture.
 CIEE courses include substantial interactive and practical components and promote learning by doing with field study activities.
 Classes are held at Sa Riera, a Universitat de les Illes Balears (UIB) building in the center of Palma.
 Class sizes are small, and all professors in the CIEE Language and Culture summer program are accustomed to teaching U.S. students.
 CIEE courses are taught by UIB faculty.

 Students can choose from one or two 4-week sessions on this program.
-One 3-credit course will be taught per session, plus an optional 1-credit communicative Spanish course that students can choose to take during either session.
+One 3-credit content course will be taught per session, plus an optional 1-credit communicative Spanish course that students can choose to take during either session.